grothesk/inference-service-examples/presentation/SLIDES.md

 * AI related work:
     * AI optimized operations
     * anomaly detection based on IoT data
-    * DeepLaw
+    * digital assistance for document management

 ## Goal of presentation

 How to serve AI models in consideration of
 * High Availability
 * Reliability
-* BUT: Efficiency and Usability
+* BUT ALSO: Efficiency and Usability

 ## What is Kubernetes?

-"Kubernetes is a ...
+"Kubernetes (k8s) is a ...
 * open-source
 * container orchestration system
 * for automating